wilson428/downcache/README.md

 		// do something with the HTML body response
 	});

-If you request this page sometime later, you will see that the response returns MUCH fast.
+If you request this page sometime later, you will see that the response returns MUCH faster.
 That's because the response is loading from your hard drive, not the Internet.

 #Callbacks